-Wanaka, not so far away but I was wanting to skip through to the other side, not get bogged down.
-After all it’s only a few days since my rest day in Queenstown.
+Wanaka was not so far away but I was wanting to skip through to the other side, not get bogged down.
+After all, it’s only a few days since my rest day in Queenstown.

 Well, I kind of made it, not quite as far as I had hoped but the tent is up and I have a view of the sun setting on the other side of the lake.

-It was a slow start to the morning, I stayed in my tent, a beautiful night and now I’ve learnt to sleep with it undone, then there’s not much in the way of condensation.
-There’s a system in place, I listen to the 6am news and weather report.
-Today there’s the whole lot of nothing on the news and in the weather department they are predicting showers somewhere a long way from Otago.
+It was a slow start to the morning, I stayed in my tent, a beautiful night and now I’ve learned to sleep with it undone, then there’s not much in the way of condensation.
+There’s my system in place, I listen to the 6 am news and weather report.
+Today there’s a whole lot of nothing on the news and in the weather department, they are predicting showers somewhere a long way from Otago.

 I’m told the key is in speed in the downhill direction, that’s where skilled runners make the gains.

 I clearly would be hopeless, it was mostly downhill this morning.
 I left at around 9 am in the end, gals still in bed, for me that’s late, the car park a couple of hours away, the road and lake edge a bit more.